-If the taxpayer is classified as an employee for California purposes, enter the amount reported as gross income of the business from federal Schedule C (Form 1040), Profit or Loss From Business, line 7, as wages on Schedule CA (540), Part I or Schedule CA (540NR), Part II, Section A, line 1a, column C.
+If the taxpayer is classified as an employee for California purposes, enter the amount of federal business income on Schedule CA (540), Part I or Schedule CA (540NR), Part II, Section B, line 3, column B. Enter the amount of federal business loss on line 3, column C.